clangen/musikcube/README.md

 # musikcube

-a cross-platform audio engine written in C++.
+a cross-platform audio engine and metadata indexer written in C++.

 # musikbox